Aline Mare: Early life and education

 Aline Mare was born in 1961 in Bronxville, New York, "into a family of movie and theatre professionals based in New York City."
 She was named after her great-aunt, stage actress and Busby Berkeley film actress, Aline MacMahon.
 Her paternal grandfather was Arthur L. Mayer, a motion-picture exhibitor, distributor, lecturer, and film historian.

 Mare completed her undergraduate work at SUNY Buffalo's Center for Media Study.
 She studied with Nam June Paik, Paul Sharits, Hollis Frampton, and Tony Conrad.
 She also studied at Bard College.
 In 1998 she moved to San Francisco to complete a Master of Fine Arts at the San Francisco Art Institute, where she produced the experimental film Saline's Solution, about a late-term abortion; the film received support and awards internationally and was shown at The Cinematheque in San Francisco, the Whitney Museum, and the Museum of Modern Art in New York City.

 In the early 1980s Aline Mare lived on Ludlow Street in Manhattan, along with other no wave Colab artists connected with ABC No Rio (especially Jane Sherry and Bradley Eros).
 Mare contributed a text to the Just Another Asshole #6 book project as Aline Psyche Mare.

 Exhibitions

 In 2013, Aline Mare was one of four artists in the exhibition Ways of Water sponsored by the Thoreau Center for Sustainability and shown in the China Brotsky Gallery at the Presidio in San Francisco.
 In 2016 she exhibited with Michael Giancristiano in Organic Integration, Two Worlds.

 In 2017, she participated with a solo show Angle of Repose in the Mojave Show at the Museum of Art and History (MOAH) in Lancaster, California.

-In 2020, Mare took part in an exhibit called The Shape of Life at Wonzimer Gallery in Los Angeles.
+In 2021, Mare took part in an exhibit called The Shape of Life at Wonzimer Gallery in Los Angeles.

+In 2023, Mare presented Infinite Imagination, a two-person exhibition with Gary Brewer, at Stazione di Napoli Afragola in Italy.